hmrc/design-patterns/.github/issue_template.md

 Use this section to:

 * explain, in one line, how the pattern helps users
-* provide a screenshot or a direct link to a section of a journey on a prototype (do not include the username or password)
+* provide a screenshot of the pattern
 * provide a code snippet (if you have it)

 ## Is it useful and unique?